Topical Metformin and Addressing PCOS, Diabetes, Excessive Facial Hair (Hirsutism)

 If switching from an oral dose to a topical dose in a permeation enhancing base, it is important to reduce the topical dose.
 Transdermal metformin is typically dosed at only 5-10% of the normal oral dose, and this significantly reduced actual dose has achieved effects that are clinically comparable.
 Your doctor can speak with the pharmacists at T&C Compounding for suggestions.
 Patients should monitor their blood sugar often, especially when changing dosage forms.

-In other words, oral administration often leads to gastrointestinal side effects which causes people to stop taking the drug and stops the progress of the treatment for their condition.
+In other words, oral administration often leads to gastrointestinal side effects which causes people to stop taking the drug and stops the progress for their condition.
 Transdermal administration may be a way to avoid this and allow the patient to remain on the therapy!

 Metformin: Skin Conditions